pkp/pkp-docs/dev/contributors/index.md

 ### Pull Requests

 A pull request must pass our integration tests before it will be merged.
 Special commits are required to run the integration tests when changes are made against more than one repository.
-Read about how to [prepare your pull requests](https://docs.pkp.sfu.ca/dev/testing/en/continuous-integration) for continous testing.
+Read about how to [prepare your pull requests](https://docs.pkp.sfu.ca/dev/testing/en/continuous-integration) for continuous testing.

 #### Code Review